-- The local authority. - NHS clinical commissioning group for an area any part of which falls within the local authority area. - The chief officer of police for any area in which a part falls within the local authority area. - 1.3 In Barnsley, these three statutory safeguarding partners have combined to form the Borough LSCP.
+- The local authority. - NHS clinical commissioning group for an area any part of which falls within the local authority area (Please see Paragraphs 1.3 and 1.5 below). - The chief officer of police for any area in which a part falls within the local authority area. - 1.3 In Barnsley, these three statutory safeguarding partners have combined to form the Borough LSCP.
 Whilst the revised statutory guidance applies to all schools and other education providers, they are currently designated as 'relevant agencies' under the 2017 Act and part of the role of the LSCP is to set out how relevant agencies will comply with this ongoing statutory responsibility within the current local arrangements.
 Following the enactment of the Health and Care Act (2022) clinical commissioning groups were dissolved and their responsibility within the context of safeguarding children in Barnsley has been taken over by the South Yorkshire Integrated Care Board (South Yorkshire ICB) - 1.4 The LSCP is also expected to set out, in writing, how the three statutory local partners will work together and with relevant agencies as well as develop processes and procedures to safeguard children and promote their welfare.
 This should include reference to the interface with other strategic partnerships, including the Borough's Health and Wellbeing Board, Safeguarding Adults Board and Safer Barnsley Partnership. - 1.5 The revised guidance identifies the lead representative for each of the 3 safeguarding partners all of whom will be expected to play an active role.
-In Barnsley, these are as follows: - The Executive Director (Children's Services) of the Local Authority as the statutory director of children's services. - The accountable officer of the Barnsley Clinical Commissioning Group. - The District Commander for South Yorkshire Police.
+In Barnsley, these are as follows: - The Executive Director (Children's Services) of the Local Authority as the statutory director of children's services. - The accountable officer of the South Yorkshire Integrated Care Board and Barnsley Place Health Partnership. - The District Commander for South Yorkshire Police.